 I went through the same thing with my Mother in 2005.
 She was on Social Security and received food stamps.
 After her passing, I found out at the hospice that certain funeral homes have contracts with department of welfare, and my mother's cremation was paid in full.

 You need to contact an attorney about the laws where you live.
 Usually a house and auto are considered assets.
 If the mother signed certain statements before she went to a hospital or whatever for care, they may be able to place a lien on those assets, especially if she gave them to the children within a specified time before her death.
-In some states, they'd have to be in the children's names longer than 7 years, or they'd be fair game to the collectors.

 As for the funeral, the adult who signed the contract is liable for payment.
 The car and house can probably remain with the children, as long as they were not given to them recently and "in contemplation of" the parents' death, that is, the parents were not trying to avoid paying their bills.
 "Recently" is usually a year or 2, but you should check with a Michigan attorney who handles estates.
 A phone call or short office visit is usually free.